fenago/intro-ruby/lab_guides/Lab_9.md

-Figure 9.3: Using a block as an iterator

 Let\'s understand what we have done here.
 We are calling a `star_tree` method and passing a value of `30` to